Blechlawine/typed-i18n/.github/readme.md

 # Typed-i18n

-A typesafe internationalization library for vue, solid and svelte.
+A typesafe internationalization library for Vue, Solid, Svelte and Astro (soon).

 # Tutorial
 <!-- TODO -->